Sign Up

 The HIV patients we are caring for may continue sexual activities.
 Refer the patient to the nurse or doctor for education if they ask about the risk of transferring HIV to a sexual partner.

-Transmission of HIV can occur because blood and certain body fluids from a patient infected with HIV are on the following:
+Transmission of HIV can occur because blood and certain body fluids from a patient infected with HIV can be involved in the following (Sharkey, 2023):

 1. Cosmetic